BatigAndriy/footer-2/README.md

 ## Windows:
 git clone clone https://github.com/BatigAndriy/footer-2

-## Contact
-If you want to contact me you can reach me at Twitter.

 ## License
 This project is free to use and does not contain any license.